oma3dao/iwps-rfp/iwps-rfp.md

 #### 8.22.
 IWPS SHOULD require Identity Services to make available to Users information about their policies.

 Rationale: To ensure transparency and informed user choice.

+#### 8.23.
+IWPS MAY adopt or create a blockchain ID standard that includes a network ID

+Rationale: To avoid confusion on which chain an ID is located on.

+#### 8.24.
+IWPS SHOULD adopt specifications that deter or eliminate unresolvable contention on namespaces.

+Rationale: Contention in namespaces causes confusion with developers and users.

+#### 8.25.
+IWPS MAY incorporate ID systems that do not rely on the DNS system.

+Rationale: The DNS system has some points of centralization.

+#### 8.26.
+IWPS SHOULD place minimum burden on users from a user experience and complexity perspective

+Rationale: To ensure ease of use.

 ### 9. Payment Service Requirements